shubhamsachdeva89/myportfolio-website/README.md

+# Portfolio Website Template

+> **📢 Important Notice**
+> This is a **public demonstration repository** cloned from a private portfolio project.
+All personal information, contact details, work experience, and project data have been replaced with fictional placeholder content for privacy and security reasons.
+>
+> **🌐 To view the actual portfolio with real information, please visit:** [https://shubamsachdeva.netlify.app/](https://shubamsachdeva.netlify.app/)
+>
+> This repository serves as a **template and showcase** of the technical implementation, design patterns, and features used in building a modern portfolio website.

+---

 # John Doe - Portfolio Website

-A modern, responsive portfolio website showcasing my experience as a Staff Data and AI Engineer with expertise in Big Data, Machine Learning, and AI applications.
+A modern, responsive portfolio website showcasing experience as a Staff Data and AI Engineer with expertise in Big Data, Machine Learning, and AI applications.
+This template demonstrates professional portfolio development with React, TypeScript, and modern web technologies.

 ## 🚀 Live Demo